Anita Dunn: Biden administration

-On January 15, 2021, it was announced that Dunn would serve as a senior advisor to the President of the United States in the Biden Administration.
-Dunn works alongside fellow senior advisors Mike Donilon and Cedric Richmond.
+On January 15, 2021, it was announced that Dunn would serve as a senior advisor to the president of the United States in the Biden administration.
+Dunn worked alongside fellow senior advisors Mike Donilon and Cedric Richmond.

-Dunn is involved in the strategic planning for President Biden's 2024 re-election campaign.
+Dunn and her husband, Robert Bauer, assisted President Biden in preparation for the June 27 presidential debate during the 2024 presidential election campaign.

+In July 2024, it was reported that Dunn would be leaving her White House post to move over to the "Future Forward" super PAC supporting Vice President Kamala Harris’s campaign.

 Personal life

 Dunn is married to Robert Bauer, former partner at Perkins Coie and former personal counsel to President Obama and the White House Counsel.
+They have two children.

 In 2008, Newsweek named Dunn and Bauer the new "power couple" in Washington, D.C.